okonomichiyaki/supercat/051-influence-principles.md

 	- *(for example any Faithful card, Union card, or "Call to Action" Vox card)*
 - any non-Vox card with any other non-Vox card attached to it
 	- *(for example, a Guild card with an attached Faithful card, or a Guild card with an attached lore card. but NOT a Vox card with an attached Faithful card, etc.)*
+<#endif>
+<#ifdef base>
+- a card which would result in bot contending a declared ambition, if Secured
+- an effective Vox card
+- a card granting any bonus action card
+	- *(for example any Union card, or "Call to Action" Vox card)*
+- "Loyal" card matching an Outrage type
+	- *(for example, "Loyal Marines" if bot has Weapon Outrage)*
+<#endif>

 ## non-Critical cards